 |Committee Amendment: HB1418.01.INTR.AMH01|

-Data on Open States is updated nightly from the official website of the Indiana General Assembly.
+Data on Open States is updated periodically throughout the day from the official website of the Indiana General Assembly.

 If you notice any inconsistencies with these official sources, feel free to file an issue.